Writing Stored Procedures in Python¶

 You cannot use APIs that execute PUT and GET commands, including

-When you download files from stage using
+When you download files from a stage using

 session.file.get, pattern matching is not supported.